 The spring nature of the waves also provides a more consistent assembly force across a temperature and mating component tolerance stack up range.

 For certain applications, such as bearing mount, mating component tolerances and precision requirements of the bearing housing can be relaxed.
-The spring properties of the tolerance ring can be tailored to facilitate achieving this, provided additional system performance requirements are not compromised.
+The spring properties of the tolerance ring can be tailored to facilitate achieving this, providing the option to create a cost-efficient system by using less precise parts; at least with the same level of performance.

 Interested in finding out more?
 Contact us to speak to an engineer about how you could use a RENCOL® Tolerance Ring.